Recovering Damages in Toronto Dog Bite Cases

-There are both general and special damages in Toronto dog bite cases.
+If someone else’s dog injured you in a Toronto dog attack, you might be entitled to damages.
 General damages are for pain and suffering, which includes loss of enjoyment of life and the ability to continue doing one’s daily activities such as housekeeping, home maintenance, and leisure activities.

 Also, general damages include whether one is able to continue with their employment activities and other forms of remuneration.
 Special damages deal with out-of-pocket expenses and lost income as well as the future care claims one might have.